SubbulakshmiRS/Mario-Game/README.md

 >STAR and FISH : part of the background .

->MARIJUANA : the infamous weed which when hit on by Mario , gains POINTS
+>MARIJUANA : the infamous weed which when hit on by Mario , gains points

 >GAP : these random gaps will be formed in which Mario or the enemy can fall into and die .

->FLOOR : to show the LEVEL on which Mario can walk on
+>FLOOR : to show the level on which Mario can walk on

 ## *References*
 > http://www.numpy.org/